A group of people stands and listens to a speaker in a large, modern room with tables, chairs, and electronic equipment.

 There were eight capstone projects and a research UX project from a member of the student organization Design&Code present, featuring websites, apps, and interactive systems.
 Each project was also accompanied by a physical component such as custom-built controllers or tactile interfaces.

-A special guest at the showcase was DOUX (https://douxmeetup.com/), a local web and social development group, who connected with students and offered professional feedback on their projects.
-Their presence underscored the showcase’s value as not only a celebration of student work but also a genuine networking opportunity for emerging designers.
+DOUX (https://douxmeetup.com/), a local web and social development group, also attended the showcase, connecting with students and offering professional feedback on their projects.
+Their presence underscored the showcase’s value as not only a celebration of student work as well as a networking opportunity for emerging designers.

 The following night featured the Game Design Showcase, where students presented interactive experiences ranging from puzzle-platformers to narrative-driven video games.
 The showcase included projects from both undergraduate and Digital Media MA (DMMA) students.

 This year’s event featured over a dozen games, some of which pushed the boundaries of genre and format.
-One standout group even did a live performance of the music for their game, adding an extra level of celebration to the night’s events.
+One standout group included a live performance of the music for their game, adding an extra level of celebration to the night’s events.

-Digital Media MA capstone projects spanned a variety of formats; some used projection mapping, others explored digital sculpture, UI/UX design, and a number of narrative video games engaged deeply with player emotion and choice.
+Digital Media MA capstone projects spanned a variety of formats, including: projection mapping, digital sculpture, UI/UX design, and narrative video games engaging deeply with player emotion and choice.

 The evening concluded with a game design awards ceremony, honoring standout projects across several categories including Best UX Design, Most Innovative Concept, and Best Narrative Experience.